LytexWZ/Spty-prm/README.md

 # Spty-prm
-A small mod for the spotify app that deletes all ads in windows
+A small mod for the spotify app that deletes all ads.
+[Current OS supported; Windows, iOS, Android]

+[IMPORTANT!]
+DOWNLOAD THE FOLDER FOR THE DEVICE YOU WANT TO DOWNLOAD EXAMPLE:
+IF YOU WANT TO DOWNLOAD IN IPHONE, DOWNLOAD THE FILES FROM THE IOS FOLDER.
+DON'T GET OTHER FILES!!!

 ---------------------------- INSTALL GUIDE ----------------------------